Seon82/pyCharity/README.md

 # pyCharity

-A python port of [Mikarific's Charity bot](https://github.com/Mikarific/Charity), a discord bot with information and progress for pxls.space factions.
+A discord bot with information and template tracking for pxls.space.
+Inspired by [Mikarific's Charity bot](https://github.com/Mikarific/Charity).

 ## Installation